FROM TIME TO TIME – A Quarterly Report on the Activities of the New Jersey League of Municipalities, July-September 2008

 We have advocated for municipalities in Washington by …

-- Championing provisions in the Senate Energy Bill, sponsored by Senator Menendez, which would provide ‘green’ grants to local governments
+- Continued advocacy for provisions in the Senate Energy and Water Development Appropriations Bill, sponsored by Senator Menendez, which would provide Energy Efficiency and Conservation Block Grants to local governments

 - Supporting reforms to eliminate the loophole, under the federal railroad act, which allows solid waste facilities to gain exemptions from local and state regulation.